Technical

 Skewed data can lead to uneven workload distribution among partitions, causing some tasks to take much longer than others.
 Techniques such as salting (adding random keys) or repartitioning can enhance overall job performance.
 Salting adds randomness to keys to distribute data more evenly across partitions while repartitioning the dataset to balance the load among executors.

 Carefully allocate resources such as memory and CPU cores based on your Spark application.
 Excessive resource allocation can lead to inefficiencies, whereas insufficient allocation may result in out-of-memory errors or diminished performance.
 Use configurations like spark.executor.memory (based on data size) and spark.executor.cores (balance parallelism) to fine-tune resource distribution.
 Use spark.memory.fraction to control how much memory is allocated for execution versus storage.
-Moreover, monitor memory usage through Spark’s UI and Ganglia to identify potential obstructions.
+Moreover, monitors memory usage through Spark’s UI and Ganglia to identify potential obstructions.

 UDFs can slow down performance due to serialization overhead and lack of optimization by Spark’s Catalyst engine.
 Whenever possible, use Spark’s built-in functions that are optimized for performance.
 If UDFs are necessary, ensure they are well-designed and used judiciously.